 SCB members may join up to two Sections.
 Members of SCB, can join the Africa Section from their member home page.

-- Africa Section to give away free memberships as part of the 2015 Africa Section Membership Drive.
-The deadline to apply is 17 January 2016.
-Click here for more information on eligibility and to apply.
+- Africa Section issues call for nominations to serve on its board of directors.
+The deadline to apply is 12 December 2017.
+Click here for more information on eligibility and to submit a nomination.

 - Africa Section issues position statement on palm oil expansion in Africa.
 Read the press release.

 In 2007 the the scientific journal Biological Conservation published a special issue (v134i2) devoted exclusively to conservation on the African continent.
 Topics originated from Africa Section Capacity Building Symposium organized by Norbert J. Cordeiro, Neil Burgess, Delali B. Dovie, Beth A. Kaplin and Andy Plumptre at SCB's 2004 International Congress for Conservation Biology at Columbia University in New York City, New York.